MYTH: Everything is automatically split 50-50.

 MYTH: Only divorce lawyers produce financial statements.

-A Certified Divorce Financial Analyst (CDFA) can produce financial statements.
-A CDFA works with your attorney as a team to achieve the best results for you now and for the long run.
+A financial expert can produce financial statements and reports.
+A financial expert works with your attorney as a team to achieve the best results for you now and for the long run.
 Your settlement will determine your standard of living for many years to come.
 Consult a divorce financial expert before establishing or agreeing to the terms of your divorce settlement.

 MYTH: Division of property in divorce is tax-free.